 - Helping meet the specific needs of overseas students relating to their welfare, accommodation and employment

 - Universities can choose to deliver the services and amenities themselves or contract a third party to deliver the services and amenities on their behalf.

 SSAF funding cannot be used for the provision of academic services, or used to support political parties or the election of a person to a Commonwealth, State or Territory Parliament or local Government body.

-Will students be required to pay the fee even if they do not intend to use any of the services and amenities?
+Am I required to pay SSAF even if I don't intend to use any of the services and amenities?